-The world is currently facing an amphibian extinction crisis, with 33 percent of the world’s amphibians threatened with extinction.
+The world is currently facing an amphibian extinction crisis, with 33% of the world’s amphibians threatened with extinction.
 In the 1980s, scientists began getting reports from all over the world about disappearing amphibian populations, even in protected areas!
 Amphibian extinctions are alarming, as these animals play a critical role in their ecosystems.
 For example, imagine what could happen if frogs weren’t around to eat insects!

 The loss of wetlands and other frog habitat because of industry and human population growth is one of the biggest causes of amphibian decline.
 The increase of roads has been hard on migrating frogs, too.
 When frogs try to cross a highway to get to their breeding pools, cars squash many of them.
 Nonnative species like trout and even other frogs that humans introduce often eat all the native frogs.
 There are also pollutants that get into the rivers and ponds and kill the frogs and tadpoles.

 An emerging disease called chytrid fungus is causing severe declines in many frog populations.
 The fungus lives in water, so frogs are easily infected, and it covers their thin skin so the frog can’t breathe or get water.
 It also affects larvae and tadpoles, growing on their mouth parts and preventing them from eating.
 But its impact is not limited to wild frogs, because maintaining healthy zoo populations is also essential for conservation programs.
-Captive amphibians that are free of disease have a much higher survival rate and have less risk of exposing wild populations to disease during reintroduction efforts.
+Amphibians in managed care that are free of disease have a much higher survival rate and have less risk of exposing wild populations to disease during reintroduction efforts.

-San Diego Zoo Global has long supported the Panama Amphibian Rescue and Conservation Project to save frogs through biosecurity consultation and education, providing disease testing to over 80 zoos nationwide.
+San Diego Zoo Wildlife Alliance has long supported the Panama Amphibian Rescue and Conservation Project to save frogs through biosecurity consultation and education, providing disease testing to over 80 zoos nationwide.
 We have developed disease-control guidelines for a variety of endangered amphibians, including the Kihansi spray toad, a species from Tanzania that currently exists only in zoos.
 In Central and South America, 60 amphibian species have been rescued and are being maintained in safe survival-assurance colonies until a time when it is safe to return them to their habitat.
 Twelve of the most at-risk species have now reproduced in managed care, including the horned marsupial frog, crowned tree frog, and Limos harlequin frog.

 In Ecuador, which is third only to Colombia and Brazil for having the greatest number of amphibian species, an amphibian conservation program called Balsa de los Sapos (Life Raft of the Frogs) is now establishing breeding colonies for safekeeping, creating assurance colonies as a safety net for vulnerable frog species.
-San Diego Zoo Global works with its staff to help keep this valuable population of amphibians healthy and sustainable by providing disease-screening services.
+San Diego Zoo Wildlife Alliance works with its staff to help keep this valuable population of amphibians healthy and sustainable by providing disease-screening services.
 Assisting in coordination of activities and providing educational resources is the Amphibian Ark, a joint effort of the World Association of Zoos and Aquariums and the International Union for Conservation of Nature.

 This effort required the collaboration of many groups, including the U.S. Forest Service, U.S. Fish and Wildlife Service, California Department of Fish and Wildlife, U.S. Geological Survey, and the University of California Natural Reserve System.
 The ultimate goal of this project is to re-establish stable populations of mountain yellow-legged frogs in their historic range, the mountain streams of Southern California.